 Bill’s idea of light reading on the weekend is scouring the footnotes of proposed new zoning codes.
 He is creative in using his exacting knowledge of land use law to shepherd developer and corporate clients through the approval process, crafting zoning solutions akin to selecting the correct rocks to traverse a stream.
 Trained as an architect, Bill visualizes projects from blueprints to building.
 He communicates with planners and designers in their own language, translating detail into design with good-natured humor.
 Legal guide Chambers USA notes: “Clients praise [Bill] for having ‘a business sense that embraces collaboration.’”

-For more than 30 years, Bill has represented developers and businesses (particularly biotech companies) before courts and administrative agencies in Maryland and the District of Columbia in proceedings involving rezoning, master plan amendments, subdivisions, adequate public facilities examinations, site plan reviews, special exceptions, variance and building and occupancy permits.
-He has particular experience representing large-scale mixed-use developments through the full range of planning, zoning and regulatory processes.
-He also represents large office and industrial parks in general land use and legislative matters, including master planning, text amendments and zoning and regulatory approvals.
-He has extensive experience with urban development projects, particularly using optional zoning tools for increased densities and negotiation of design and amenities in the regulatory process.
-He has managed these projects in the central business districts of Bethesda, Silver Spring and Friendship Heights.
+For more than 35 years, Bill has represented developers and businesses before administrative agencies, legislative bodies, and courts in proceedings involving rezonings, master plan amendments, subdivisions, adequate public facilities examinations, site plan reviews, special exceptions, variances, and building and occupancy permits.
+He has particular skill guiding large-scale mixed-use developments through the full range of planning, zoning, and regulatory processes.

+Bill also represents large office and industrial parks in general land use and legislative matters, including redevelopment, master planning, text amendments, and zoning and regulatory approvals.
+He has extensive experience with urban development projects, especially using optional zoning tools for increased densities and negotiation of design and amenities in the regulatory process.
+He has managed these projects in the central business districts of Bethesda, Silver Spring, Friendship Heights, and the City of Rockville.